JonAbrams/SpaceAce/README.md

   return [
       // All items that exist in a list, like this one, need a unique 'id'
       // for when they are later accessed as a subSpace
-      // uuid() is used here to generate a unique 'id' { id: uuid(), msg: 'A new TODO', done: false }
+      // uuid() is a handy module for generating a unique 'id' { id: uuid(), msg: 'A new TODO', done: false }
      ].concat(todos)
    };